 Public is a great trading app for novice and intermediate investors looking to invest in a range of assets in one place.

 Public’s mission to level the playing field in the public market is noble, and offering a platform that’s free of charge is definitely reason enough to give them a try.

-While it might not be the right choice for a stereotypical day-trader, it’s great for the novice and intermediate investors looking to take control of their investments.
+While it might not be the right choice for a stereotypical day trader, it’s great for novice and intermediate investors looking to invest in a range of assets in one spot.

 Their interface is intuitive and straightforward, and with a low barrier of entry, it’s worth a shot.